sveltekit-i18n/parsers/parser-default/README.md

 ### Placeholders

 Placeholders work as a connection between static translations and dynamic content.
-They are usually replaced by dynamic values, which are same for all language mutations.
+They are usually replaced by dynamic values, which are the same for all language mutations.

 Placeholder notation looks like this:
 ```hbs